RenneJ/hh-infosec-course/h3-should-tero-wear-a-helmet.md

 > Figure 1.
 Basic use-case DFD

-In figure 1 I try to illustrate the basic situation of ordering a taxi through the app.
+In figure 1 I illustrate the basic situation of ordering a taxi through the app.
 Worth noting here is the two trust boundaries.
 The inner trust boundary represents the IaaS database infrastructure.
 In TC the database infrastructure is acquired through a cloud service.
 That means that the hardware side of data storage is handled by an external actor.
-The softwares to manage data transfer and upkeep is done by TC IT department.
+The management of data transfer and upkeep is done by TC IT department.